mbsa-tud/tsad_platform/README.md

 ##### Method 2: Manually configure models

-Click `Add Models Manually` to configure models by hand.
+Click `Add Models manually` to configure models by hand.
 This opens a **new window**, allowing you to select a model and configure its parameters:

 <img src="media/final_model_selection.png" alt="Modelselection popup window" title="Modelselection pupup window" width=600/>